 #5 Michigan (25-9)

 Both high-volume scorers led Michigan to the Big Ten championship and would come out on top against #3 Wisconsin 59-53.
-Although Michigan hadn’t seen the success they were looking for heading up to Big Ten playoffs, they have a history of winning close games.
+Although Michigan hadn’t seen the success they were looking for heading up to the Big Ten playoffs, they have a history of winning close games.